timurinal/Voxel-Game/README.md

 Voxel-Game
 ---

-A voxel game (like Minecraft) made completely in C# using OpenTK
+A voxel game (like Minecraft) made in C# using OpenTK.
+Shaders are written in GLSL

 Features
 ---